Skip to main content

 Generally, you’ll be able to blend all the ingredients together at once in a high-powered blender until your mixture reaches the desired consistency.
 Dry ingredients, like powders, tend to tax your machine more, so feel free to add them in at the end.

-Classic Smoothie Combos to Get You Started
+Classic Smoothie Combos To Get You Started

 Too many options to choose from?
 Here are some favorite combinations of flavors to get you started.
 Use the basic recipe above, but make the following adjustments: